DamonOehlman/feature/README.md

 painstakingly completed by the [Modernizr](https://github.com/Modernizr) team.

+## css(prop)

+Test for the prescence of the specified CSS property (in all it's possible browser prefixed variants)

 ## detect

 The core functionality of the feature module is powered by the `detect`